grant/app-gradle-plugin/USER_GUIDE.md

 When you use the `com.google.cloud.tools.appengine` plugin it will automatically determine your environment based on the presence of an `appengine-web.xml` in `src/main/webapp/WEB-INF/`.
 It will enable _`appengine-appenginewebxml`_ if present, _`appengine-appyaml`_ otherwise.
+Note: autodetection will not work if you use a custom `webAppDirName` property.
+In this case, manually list the environment-specific plugin in your configuration.

 The [Cloud SDK](https://cloud.google.com/sdk) is required for this plugin to function.
 Versions greater than `2.0.0` will automatically download and install it for you.
 You may also choose to download and install it before running any tasks.